Smriti Irani comes to Amethi only to show 'latkas, jhatkas': Cong leader Ajay Rai | Politics

 - India

-He stressed that Amethi seat is of the Gandhi family, and ''it will remain so.''
+He said Amethi is Gandhi family's seat and ''it will remain so.''
 It is the demand of the party workers that ''Rahul Gandhi should contest the 2024 Lok Sabha polls from Amethi,'' Rai said.

+Addressing Rahul Gandhi in her tweet, Irani said he has got a regional leader to announce in an "indecent manner" that he is contesting from Amethi.

+"So should I take it as certain that you would contest from Amethi?
+Won't run away to another seat?
+Won't get scared?" she said in Hindi.

-Meanwhile, UP BJP spokesperson Dubey, while reacting to Rai's comments told PTI, ''The language used by the Congress has always been anti-women.
+Earlier on Monday, UP BJP spokesperson Anand Dubey, while reacting to Rai's comments, said, ''The language used by the Congress has always been anti-women.
 It shows the culture and mindset of the Congress.
 And a party, which has given a woman prime minister to the nation, and which was headed by a woman president for a long time, such statements from its leader, is definitely shameful.''
 Dubey said prominent Congress leaders had been winning Lok Sabha elections from Amethi and Rae Bareli, but these districts ''lagged behind in almost every parameter.'' ''After the Narendra Modi-led BJP government came at the Centre, and the Yogi Adityanath-led government came in Uttar Pradesh, development is taking place in these districts.
-The people of Amethi had already rejected Rahul Gandhi in the 2019 Lok Sabha election,'' Dubey said.
+The people of Amethi had already rejected Rahul Gandhi in the 2019 Lok Sabha election,'' Dubey said in Lucknow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)